SeanRoy/lambda-maven-plugin/README.md

 * Removed debugging related code.

 ### TODO
-* Support for annotations on handler and method.
+* Support for annotations on handler and method
-* Allow upload of function code directly to AWS Lambda instead of using S3.
+* Allow upload of function code directly to AWS Lambda instead of using S3
+* Subsribe function to SNS http://docs.aws.amazon.com/lambda/latest/dg/with-sns-create-x-account-permissions.html